Maintaining your Teams Connector deployment

 }

-5. Ensure that the person performing the redeploy/upgrade has the Azure Owner role for the static and dynamic resource groups, and Contributor role for the Azure Bot resource group.
-If you have deployed in multiple regions you must do this for all of the resource groups in each region.
+5. Ensure that the person who will perform all of the remaining steps has the Azure Owner role for the static and dynamic resource groups, and Contributor role for the Azure Bot resource group.

 If the Owner of the Azure subscription will be performing the redeploy/upgrade then this step can be skipped, otherwise the subscription Owner must assign the required roles to the person performing the upgrade.
 You do this by running the following commands: